HalangoM/stock-analysis/README.md

 # All Stocks Analysis

 ##Overview
-**What we have here is a file, with a click of a button, can analyze the entire dataset.
+**What we have here is a file, with a VBA script that can analyze the entire dataset.
 However, it could only go through a dozen of the stock markets data.
 **So a refactor was done to expand the dataset to include the thousands of stocks, and a more effecient search.

 ##Performance Review